awsanadelabdulbariahmedsultan-art/Yemen-Airspace-And-Airports-Unification-Project/INTERNAL_MEMO.md

 #### 3️⃣ Activation of the Sovereign Ring-Fenced Financial Account
 CAMA approves the operational mechanism to deposit and isolate all overflight, transition, and landing fees into a centralized, independent bank account managed jointly and transparently.
 These funds are legally locked and shall be strictly reinvested into updating navigational systems, runway maintenance, and discharging the payroll of Yemeni technical and engineering cadres to ensure long-term operational sustainability.

 ---
+# 📑 THE FOUR EXECUTIVE ARTICLES OF THE TECHNICAL MEMORANDUM
+> **Immediate Hour-Zero Operational Framework — Formulated Under the Technical Oversight of Eng.
+Osan Adel Abdulbari Ahmed Sultan**

+---

+### [ARTICLE 1]: IMMEDIATE TECHNICAL UNIFICATION OF THE FLIGHT INFORMATION REGION (FIR)
+* **Operational Substance:** Definitive technical acknowledgement that Yemeni airspace constitutes a single, indivisible navigational unit that cannot be partitioned under any circumstances.
+* **Executive Mechanism:** Immediate deployment tonight to link, synchronize, and mirror all radar data, telecommunications, and air traffic control matrices between the two primary area control centers (Sana'a and Aden) via a secure, unified cloud network.
+This includes the immediate establishment of the "Joint Technical Operational Room" and reserving the permanent desk for the active **ICAO** Technical Observer to secure international overflight navigation.

+---

+### [ARTICLE 2]: COMPREHENSIVE MILITARY DEMILITARIZATION & AIRPORT PERIMETER IMMUNITY
+* **Operational Substance:** Evacuation, securing, and absolute safeguarding of all civilian Yemeni airports and international flight corridors to provide maximum safety for global commercial aviation.
+* **Executive Mechanism:** Enforcement of a strict, reciprocal, and complete ban on any military presence, tactical asset storage, hostile operations, or launch platforms within the geographical boundaries and perimeters of all designated airports (Sana'a International, New Sana'a Airport in Jadr, Aden, Taiz, Hodeidah, Seiyun, Riyan, Al Mokha, Al Ghaydah, Ataq, and Socotra).
+Furthermore, all commercial flight tracks are legally immunized against any forms of electronic warfare or signal jamming to guarantee the safety of global airlines and passengers.

+---

+### [ARTICLE 3]: FISCAL SOVEREIGNTY & FINANCIAL RING-FENCING OF REVENUES
+* **Operational Substance:** Granting the Civil Aviation and Meteorology Authority (**CAMA**) absolute, unrestricted financial and administrative autonomy to protect and isolate the sector's yields.
+* **Executive Mechanism:** Absolute legal obligation binding all domestic parties to deposit and ring-fence **100% of international overflight fees**, transition revenues, and landing/takeoff charges into a single, sovereign, independent bank account managed with complete transparency.
+These collected funds are legally locked and shall be strictly reinvested into only two designated tracks: updating and maintaining navigational systems/runways, and discharging the regular monthly payroll of Yemeni engineering and technical cadres to guarantee long-term operational sustainability.

+---

+### [ARTICLE 4]: FAST-TRACK EXECUTIVE GATEWAY FOR INTERNATIONAL FLIGHTS & DELEGATIONS
+* **Operational Substance:** Instant activation of international operational clearance and lifting all prior restrictions via direct regional and international technical synchronization.
+* **Executive Mechanism:** Immediate real-time coordination tonight to issue exceptional landing clearances for the inbound official diplomatic aircraft transporting the brotherly delegations from the **Sultanate of Oman** and the **Kingdom of Saudi Arabia**, expected to touch down tomorrow, Friday noon, August 21, 2026, at Sana'a International Airport.
+This will be synchronized with broadcasting the global **NOTAM** alert through the ICAO Regional Office in Cairo to declare the immediate, unrestricted reopening of Yemeni skies to the world.

+---
+*These Four Executive Articles are officially verified and locked for political sign-off and immediate hour-zero deployment.*

+---